-All Directors of CICL receive a Board remuneration consisting of a fixed fee.
-Changes to Board remuneration are submitted to the Annual Meeting of shareholders for approval.
+All directors of PICL receive a Board remuneration consisting of a fixed fee.
+Changes to Board remuneration are submitted to the Annual Meeting of Shareholders for approval.

-The directors' fees for the year under review were MUR 50,000 per director.
+The directors' fees for the year under review were MUR 50 000 per director.

-The executive directors and key management personnel of PhoenixBev are remunerated by Phoenix Management Company Ltd ("PMC"), a subsidiary of Camp Investment Company Limited, further to a management contract between PMC and PhoenixBev.
-The remuneration package takes into consideration the financial performance of PhoenixBev, individual performance, market norms and best practice.
+The executive directors and key management personnel of PhoenixBev are remunerated by Phoenix Management Company Ltd ("PMC", a subsidiary of Camp Investment Company Limited, itself the holding company of PICL) further to a management contract between PMC and PhoenixBev.
+The remuneration package takes into consideration the financial performance of Phoenix Beverages Limited, individual performance, market norms and best practice.

-Please refer to page 33 for the profiles of the senior management of the Company.
+Please refer to page 31 of this report for the profiles of the senior management of the Company.

-The remuneration and benefits received, or due and receivable, by the directors from the Company and its subsidiaries, and the remuneration received from companies on which the directors serve as representatives of CICL for the year ended 30 June 2023, are disclosed below:
+The remuneration and benefits received, or due and receivable, by the directors from the Company and its subsidiaries, and the remuneration received from companies on which the directors serve as representatives of PICL for the year ended 30 June 2023 are disclosed below: